Ubujima/Afrocom-001/README.md

 # Afrocom Platform APP
-An interactive map based App that collects and map data postings ( user demography, postings, polls, projects,reports, campaigns, businesses, resources, etc.) A directory like
+- An interactive map based app that collects & maps user data/postings ( user demography, postings, polls, projects,reports, campaigns, businesses, resources, etc.)
+A directory like
-And these data will be spatialized & clusterized with customed markers on the map as per the whole continent, region, countries, towns and localities.
+- And these data get be spatialized & clusterized with customed markers on the map as per the whole continent, region, countries, towns and localities.
 Map interaction by tapping a map parts ulters feeds per chosen area.
 Also with filter and search functions that upon changed by user, the map view automatically changes.

 image src:\